agenis/citynames-clustering/README.md

 ## 4. Check it out on the map

 If you want to play with some cities similarities and see what it returns on a map of France, you can check out my [**little application HERE**](https://agenis.shinyapps.io/communes-toponymie-app/).
 You can mess with the distance metric as well.
-So, have you found your next holiday idea?
+Note: please open it with chrome navigator, otherwise the loading will take forever;

 ![map](proximity_map.png)